 - Students are admitted to a specialty track and may not change their track without permission.

-Applications are accepted twice a year, and must adhere to the following application deadlines:
+Applications are accepted three times a year, and must adhere to the following application deadlines:

 - Spring Semester Deadline is July 15

 Students in the BSN-DNP program must meet the following requirements to progress in the program: